substrait-io/substrait/site/docs/relations/physical_relations.md

 # Physical Relations

 There is no true distinction between logical and physical operations in Substrait.
-By convention, certain operations are classified as physical but all operations can be potentially used in any kind of plan.
+By convention, certain operations are classified as physical, but all operations can be potentially used in any kind of plan.
 A particular set of transformations or target operators may (by convention) be considered the "physical plan" but this is a characteristic of the system consuming substrait as opposed to a definition within Substrait.